disgustinghuman/huntercoin/betterQt_readme.txt

     config:afk_defence 12          grab nearby coins and let path end on banking tile (if idle, and no enemy is in alarm range)

-    config:afk_defence 15          do all of the above
+    config:afk_defence 15          do all of the above ("config:afk_defence 7" works similar but is more tame)

+    config:afk_defence 31          additionally respawn all hunters from names.txt if dead (color determined by last character of name)

-    config:afk_ticks_hold 5        wait time after a block was received, on "CONTACT" the player has by default 20 seconds to override (by either sending a move, or middle mouse button to switch the tx monitor off) default 5
+    config:afk_ticks_hold 5        normal wait time after a block was received, before sending destruct in case of self defense default 5

     config:afk_ticks_confirm 7     1/2 of the estimated time a transaction needs to confirm,